reconhub/learn/content/post/practical-vbd.md

 ### Proportion

-Let’s take a more careful look at the propotions and discuss them
+Let’s take a more careful look at the proportions and discuss them

 ``` r